 Sat to Thurs: 9am – 5pm

-Opening hours: Mon to Thurs and Sat: 8am – 12 noon, 2 – 4pm
+Opening hours: Mon to Thurs and Sat: 8am – 4pm

-Closed Sun: 9am – 12pm
+Fri: Closed Sun: 8am – noon

-Fri: 8am – 11:30am and 2pm – 5pm
+Fri: 8am – 11am and 2pm – 5pm

+Located in Kota Batu, the Maritime Museum showcases Brunei’s maritime culture of different ships and vessels throughout history.
+The front of the building was designed to depict the front view of a ship, reflecting the country’s role as a centre of flourishing trade in the ancient times.
 The museum is home to three galleries, with the main exhibition being the display of a shipwreck believed to be from China found in 1997.
 The exhibition includes more than 13,000 porcelain artefacts as well as Pulau Terendak, an island unearthed at Kota Batu’s archaeological site.
-Opening hours: Sat to Thurs: 9am – 5pm

 Located in the picturesque Kampong Tamoi Tengah in Kampong Ayer, the cultural village lets guests experience cultural shows and activities such as bird watching and traditional fishing.
 The village’s focal point is the ornately adorned 18th Century Brunei style house, embellished with traditional finery and antiques dating back 300 years.

 Other features of the gallery include a multimedia display showcasing information on various tourist sites in Brunei, an audiovisual room which plays archived footages of life in Kampong Ayer, a souvenir shop selling traditional handicraft, an observation tower allowing visitors a stunning panoramic view of Kampong Ayer and the capital’s skyline.
 The gallery is accessible by taking a water taxi from the Dermaga Diraja.

-Mon and Fri: Closed
+Fri and Sun: Closed

-Copyright 2019 Borneo Bulletin Yearbook 2019 All rights reserved.
+Copyright 1993 Borneo Bulletin Yearbook All rights reserved.